fieldtrip/website/tutorial/eventrelatedstatistics.md

 tags: tutorial statistics meg eeg timelock freq
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 #  Parametric and non-parametric statistics on event-related fields

 ## Introduction